strangedev/banhammer-the-simulation/README.md

-# Simulation of score based moderation for chat groups
+# Simulation of score based penalties for chat groups

 Simulates a running "naughtiness" score for users.
 Bad actions raise the score.
 The score decays naturally over time.